-This ‘assumingly’ simple booklet has a lot of scope for errors that many restaurateurs may overlook.
-Here are some of the most common menu mistakes you should definitely avoid in order to run organized kitchens, keep customers happy and build a more profitable restaurant business.
+Here are some of the most common restaurant menu design mistakes you should avoid to run organized kitchens, keep customers happy, and build a more profitable restaurant business.

 2. Too Many Items

-While you may feel that having a comprehensive menu will give the impression of variety and capability, it, in fact, hurts sales.
-Guests take longer to decide what they want because of the multitude of options available – this slows down the time taken at the table and you end up serving fewer customers.
-Also, a big menu more often confuses people as they are not able to decide what you make best.
-There are more chances you disappoint them.
+Guests take longer to decide what they want because of the multitude of options available – this slows down the time taken at the table, and you end up serving fewer customers.
+Also, a big menu more than often confuses people as they are not able to decide what you make best and so they default to the cheapest item.

 The best restaurants are the ones where nothing is permanent – the menu keeps rotating, tempting guests to return.
-But often restaurants simply hand-write on the menu to keep the customers hooked.
+It is important to analyze and introduce new items on the menu to keep the customers hooked.
 Plus, you should also analyze the performance of menu items based on the sales and the feedback of customers.

 Don’t invest too much on expensive paper and printing, as even making a small iteration will hurt your pocket.
 A binding or an elastic menu will let you add an extra page quickly when you introduce new items.
 However, do not list new dishes to the menu if they are still in trial mode.

 The menu is like your sales brochure.
-So, put in a lot of thought along with capital investment while designing it.
+So, put in a lot of thought along with capital investment, while designing it.
 Engage the services of a good graphic designer who can help you design an aesthetically pleasing menu.
-(Refer to the image below)

 - The menu should be clear and readable.

-- No matter how great your dishes are, selecting the wrong font style, size, colour and paper can make it difficult for a diner scanning the pages.
+- No matter how great your dishes are, selecting the wrong font style, size, color, and paper can make it difficult for a diner to scan the pages.

 - Do not crowd the pages with too many elements or use a background that’s too dark and strains one’s eyes under dim lighting.